Kail48/cloco-back-end/README.md

 3. Register a new user account or log in if you already have one.
 4. Use the interface to add, edit, and manage your tasks.

-## Contributing

-We welcome contributions from the community!
-To contribute to this project:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name`
-3. Make your changes and commit them: `git commit -m "Add your feature"`
-4. Push to the branch: `git push origin feature/your-feature-name`
-5. Create a pull request describing your changes.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize this template according to your project's specific details and requirements.
-Replace the placeholders with actual information, URLs, and instructions.
-Happy coding!